itbuff/test/readme.txt

 			Output:
 			[newlibs d0bc20e] new branch newlibs readme and todo moditfied 2 files changed, 32 insertions(+), 8 deletions(-)
+		// when you checkout bakc to master..
+It will be an older verion in the working directory. git checkout master
 		// to delete a branch
 		git branch --delete branchName